Alberta’s Brain Drain Goes Deeper Than Just Cuts – A Response

 - Biasing “independent” reports

-This combination of behaviours and actions not only fails to inspire any sort of trust in my government.
+This combination of behaviours and actions not only fails to inspire any trust in my government.
 It stifles innovation.
 Why would you risk the wrath of the Alberta Government to introduce a new idea when it could result in one of them yelling at you in your driveway?
 But mostly, it disillusions the public.
 Why bother trying when politicians are all the same?
 They’re just going to fill their pockets and leave.

 Dishonesty in government reduces spending.
-Here’s an example: The UCP says it will not layoff nurses.
+Here’s an example: The UCP says it will not lay off nurses.
 Next thing you know, there are all sorts of bills and reports that they use to fire huge portions of the healthcare system, including nurses.
 (Whether AHS or the government orders the layoffs is irrelevant.
 It’s still job losses.)

 If jobs like nurses aren’t safe in a healthcare crisis, and the government has reduced overtime, minimum wage, and removed other labour code standards, how do I know my job is safe?
 With no job security, I’m not going to buy a house, car, or other items.
 I’m going to save in case the world goes to hell in a handbasket.

 To make matters worse, we’re harming future development by putting out tainted reports and data in the name of making a government policy look good.
 This practice will taint and bias decision-making for decades to come.
-Again, if I cannot trust my government, how can I have confidence in any of their decisions?
+Again, if I cannot trust my government, how can I have confidence in their decisions?
 What about my decisions?

 The Refusal of the UCP Government to Acknowledge the Concerns of Everyday Albertans